sematext/docs/docs/monitoring/inventory.md

 ## Solving Problems With Inventory Monitoring

-Here are some of the common use cases and issues that Inventory monitoring helps solve:
+Here are some of the common use cases and issues that Inventory Monitoring helps solve:

 - Finding obsolete packages
 - Seeing differences in environments for troubleshooting behavior discrepancies